eclipse-platform/eclipse.platform.ui/docs/Eclipse_Corner.md

 ----------------------------------------------------------------

 *   Direct download link is here: [Eclipse setup instructions on a new Linux (or other OS) computer.pdf](https://github.com/ElectricRCAircraftGuy/eRCaGuy_dotfiles/blob/master/eclipse/Eclipse%20setup%20instructions%20on%20a%20new%20Linux%20(or%20other%20OS)%20computer.pdf) (PDF).
-*   It is part of this larger project here: [https://github.com/ElectricRCAircraftGuy/eRCaGuy_dotfiles](https://github.com/ElectricRCAircraftGuy/eRCaGuy_dotfiles).
+*   It is part of this larger project [here](https://github.com/ElectricRCAircraftGuy/eRCaGuy_dotfiles).

 Getting started with Eclipse as a beginner is difficult.
 This document _significantly_ eases that transition.
 Even for experienced Eclipse users, getting it to work perfectly and bug-free on large projects requires several advanced tricks, all of which are documented carefully in this document with the words "\[IMPORTANT TO PREVENT FREEZES\]".
 This is unofficial documentation to help Eclipse users get Eclipse installed and configured on any operating system, with a particular emphasis on using Eclipse on Linux.
 It details getting it to work well and crash-free on any OS when working with small or gigantic projects.